 Core outcome sets (COS), defined as an agreed standardised set of outcomes that should be measured and reported, as a minimum [1], are being registered to support outcome choices in clinical trials, routine care [2] and systematic reviews [3].
 The number of COS studies being published is increasing but uptake of these COS in research has been variable.
 However, the importance of COS uptake has been acknowledged amongst key stakeholders including trialists [4], trial funders [5], clinical guideline developers [6], regulative authorities [7], payers [8] and industry [9].
 Development of the COS-STAR (Core Outcome Set-STAndards for Reporting) guideline aims to improve the quality of reporting COS development studies [10].

 The COS-STAD (Core Outcome Set-STAndards for Development) minimum standard recommendations have been previously identified as key considerations to improve the methodological approach towards planning a COS study [11].
 While making the protocol publicly available for a COS development study was not agreed upon as a COS-STAD minimum standard, it was suggested that the availability of a protocol would ensure that the methods are explicitly documented before the COS development project starts, thus promoting research integrity and transparency of the finalised COS.
 The availability of a protocol would also assist with the appraisal of a COS against the COS-STAD minimum standards and reduce arbitrary or informed decision making during the consensus process.
-For example, changes in any of the methods-based minimum standards during the consensus process may lead to inappropriate decisions influencing the consensus process, particularly if these changes are made with some knowledge of the results, for example, a change in the consensus definition following the analysis of outcome preference scores.
+Changes in any of the methods-based minimum standards during the consensus process may lead to inappropriate decisions influencing the consensus process, particularly if these changes are made with some knowledge of the results.
+As an example, a change in the consensus definition following the analysis of outcome preference scores may lead to a different COS.
 This may affect the credibility of the COS and may deter COS users (e.g. trialists) from prioritising its adoption.

 Few published COS listed in the COMET (Core Outcome Measures in Effectiveness Trials, www.comet-initiative.org) database have an associated publicly accessible protocol.
 In an ongoing review, only two out of 42 cancer COS studies identified in the COMET database published between 1981 and 2016 had a protocol, although neither of these protocols were published [12-13].
 However, a crude search of PubMed has identified a stark increase in the number of published COS protocols in more recent years, with 31 identified in 2017.
 The rarity of COS protocols may in part be due to the lack of knowledge about what to include in a protocol given there is no current guidance.
 In response to this gap, we developed the COS-STAP (Core Outcome Set: STAndardised Protocol items) Statement as a framework for COS developers to document their COS development plans.
 The checklist is relevant to any consensus method chosen (e.g. Delphi survey, expert panel meeting) or any combination of methods, but considers only the part of the process that determines ‘what’ outcomes should be measured within a particular research or practice setting.
 Guidance about ‘how’ to select outcome measurement instruments exists [14], although this guidance does not include considerations for the protocol.